Community Outreach for Developing Artists (CODA)

 Since its inception in 2006, CODA’s mission has been to seek out and give artistic access to underexposed talents in our community who might not otherwise have the opportunity to develop their creative abilities.

 One of the primary ways in which Community School of the Arts (CSA) serves the local community is through our Community Outreach for Developing Artists (CODA) program.
-CODA currently provides no cost music and visual arts instruction to over 1500 students in DuPage County in 13 locations.
+CODA currently provides no cost music instruction to nearly 1000 students in DuPage County in 9 locations.
 All the communities that we serve reflect student populations of over 60% low income and over 60% Hispanic, Black, Asian and Multi-racial ethnicity, per Illinois Report Cards.

 - Early Childhood Music classes